-Evidence: List common indications for the procurement of blood, tissue and/or toxicology material for analysis in an autopsy and corresponding rationale for that indication.
-Provide narrative discussing your personal experience.
+Evidence: List common indications for the procurement of blood, tissue and/or toxicology material for analysis in an autopsy and the rationale behind the analysis.
+Provide a narrative discussing your personal experience.

-- 12. Indicate when special studies are needed such as non-routine cultures, special evaluation of bones, sinus cavities, and other tissues not routinely evaluated.
+12. Indicate when special studies are needed such as non-routine cultures, special evaluation of bones, sinus cavities, and other tissues not routinely evaluated.

-Evidence: List common indications when special studies are needed in an autopsy and corresponding rationale for that indication.
-Provide narrative discussing your personal experience. - 13.
-Demonstrate proficiency at taking gross photographs of pertinent findings.
+Evidence: List common indications when non-routine procedures are needed in an autopsy and the rationale for those procedures.
+Provide a narrative discussing your personal experience.

+13. Demonstrate proficiency at taking gross photographs of pertinent findings.

 Evidence: Submit an essay about the importance of photography in an autopsy pathology laboratory.
-[Additional documentation may come in the form of sample gross photographs from autopsies you have participated in with corresponding critiques.] - 14.
-Summarize patient information and autopsy findings clearly and concisely for oral and written presentation.
+[Additional documentation may come in the form of sample gross photographs from autopsies you have participated in with corresponding critiques.]

+14. Summarize patient information and autopsy findings clearly and concisely for oral and written presentation.